 Broth and Weight Loss

 Consuming soups, such as broth, before meals can help you feel full and can reduce hunger so that you eat fewer calories during the day.
 Thus, eating broth can be helpful for weight loss, if you plan your meal times well.
 One reason is that broth is low in the number of calories per gram, which is also known as energy density.
 The Centers for Disease Control and Prevention recommends eating more foods that are low in energy density for weight loss, because these foods help fill the stomach without adding a lot of calories, making it easier to eat smaller quantities of the foods that have a higher energy density.

-Be sure to look for a broth that doesn't contain monosodium glutamate, as consuming monosodium glutamate may not be helpful for weight loss.
-A study published in Obesity in 2008 found that an intake of monosodium glutamate is associated with an increased risk of becoming overweight.
+Be sure to look for a broth that doesn't contain monosodium glutamate, as MSG may not be helpful for weight loss.
+A study published in Obesity in 2008 found that monosodium glutamate intake is associated with an increased risk of becoming overweight.

 As Part of a Balanced, Reduced-Calorie Diet

 Simply adding broth to your diet isn't likely to bring about much weight loss, unless you make other dietary changes, as well.
 To lose weight, you'll need to cut calories.
 Reducing your daily intake by 500 calories will result in a pound of weight loss per week.
 Start lunch and dinner with broth or a salad, both of which are low in energy density, and focus on eating nutritious whole foods, such as fruits, vegetables, whole grains and lean sources of protein.
 Limit highly processed foods and foods that are high in fat or sugar, as these foods are high in calories but aren't very filling or nutritious.
 Include sources of protein and fiber in each meal or snack; these nutrients help with satiety and make it easier to cut calories.